 - Not Public - Show no link

-- IP Address - Show only a text IP address for the system.
+- Host Address - Show only a text IP/DNS address for the computer.

-- RDP Link - Download a customized RDP file for the system
+- RDP Link - Download a customized RDP file for the computer.

-- Splashtop - Link through the Splashtop Business service to connect to the machine
+- Splashtop - Link through the Splashtop Business service to connect to the computer.

 - VNC Link - Connect using Screen Sharing from a Mac.
 This will do nothing on Windows as there is no native VNC handler.